 Upon weighing, if the heart is lighter than the feather, the deceased may continue toward the ultimate goal of Aaru, Egyptian paradise.
 If the heart is heavier than the feather of Ma'at, the ravenous hybrid demon Ammit gobbles it up.

 The heartless person is then doomed to wander the eternal wastelands of duat, as a restless spirit in torment.
-At some point, the deceased may receive a chance at redemption, but nobody knows for sure.
+At some point, the deceased may get a chance for redemption, but nobody knows for sure.